guides16 min read

 Weekly review: Once a week, look at your aggregate stats from the hands you have collected.
 After several sessions, you will start to see positional trends, street-by-street patterns, and the spots where your live game diverges from your online game.

-The players who get the most value from analysis software are not the ones who import the most hands — they are the ones who import consistently and review intentionally.
+The players who get the most from analysis software are not the ones who import the most hands — they are the ones who import consistently and review intentionally.

 Frequently Asked Questions